Should Cryptocurrencies Be Included in a Multi-Asset Portfolio?

 In evaluating the historical data, GS ISG considered only bitcoin since it has the longest and most reliable history of data.
 The piece also notes that bitcoin volatility shifted downward starting in January 2014, reporting a realized volatility of 125% pre-January 2014 and 68% post-January 2014.
 The authors also mention that a Hidden Markov Model indicated that there was a regime shift in volatility around that date.
 For this reason, they only use data since 2014.
 We agree that these modelling choices are sensible and reasonable.

-In Exhibit 18, the report states that bitcoin has realized an annualized return of 69% since January 2014 and references statistics labelled as “Model-Based Estimates”.
-Since these statistics are likely the key inputs to their “robust optimization” that yielded a zero allocation to bitcoin, they certainly should have been accompanied by more description of how they were calculated and why they differ so significantly from the historical data.
+In Exhibit 18, the report states that bitcoin has realised an annualised return of 69% since January 2014 and references statistics labelled as “Model-Based Estimates”.
+Since these statistics are likely the key inputs to their “robust optimisation” that yielded a zero allocation to bitcoin, they certainly should have been accompanied by more description of how they were calculated and why they differ so significantly from the historical data.

 Some specific issues and questions that we have on the estimates, assumptions and reported results used in the analysis include: